Electric-Coin-Company/tfl-book/src/introduction/motivating-finality.md

 ## Trailing Finality Benefits

-Trailing finality extends the existing PoW consensus so that older blocks become final, ensuring they _cannot_ be rolled back, and by extension neither can any of the transactions they contain.
+Trailing finality extends the existing PoW consensus so that older blocks become final, assuring they _cannot_ be rolled back, and by extension neither can any of the transactions they contain.

 This directly addresses the first two flaws above: it completely removes the vulnerability, and it ensures all systems that need finality behave consistently with each other.